MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Custom_GPT_Instructions.png" style="width: 100%; height: auto;" />
 </center>

-This can then also be expanded to the other ChatGPT tools and features, like image processing:
+This can also be expanded to the other ChatGPT tools and features, like image processing:

 <center>
     <img src="./img/ChatGPT_Custom_GPT_OCR.png" style="width: 500px; height: auto;" />